JoeR-Dev/QuoteAPI/README.md

-#Introduction
+# Introduction

-This project was completed as part of the Codecademy Full Stack Developer course.
-The project was created to practice writing server-side scripts using Node.js and Express routers.
+This project was created as part of the Codecademy Full Stack Developer course.
+The aim of the project was to practice writing server-side scripts using Node.js and Express routers.
 The application consists of a simple website that uses a mock back-end to display information to the user.

-#Technologies
+# Technologies

-Node.js v16.14.2
+* Node.js v16.14.2
-Express v4.17.1
+* Express v4.17.1
-Javascript
+* Javascript
-HTML5
+* HTML5
-CSS3
+* CSS3

-#Setup
+# Setup
 To run this app you will need to do the following:
 1. Download Node.js from the [nodejs.org](https://nodejs.org "Download Node.js") website.
 2. Once the download has finished run the installer.